- April 24, 2019

 #Punishment is not the solution to every problem

-But this might lead to even more trouble with them getting more rebellious and disconnected with you all the more.
+But this might lead to even more trouble with them getting more rebellious and detached with all of you the more.

-Rather you could deal with them by helping them learn their responsibilities – slowly and gradually.
-Insist on helping them find their own way if they mess up.
-You need to listen and understand at the same time.
+Rather you could deal with them by helping them get familiar with their responsibilities – slowly and gradually.
+Insist on helping them locate their own way if they mess up.
+You need to listen and understand simultaneously.

 #Being friends and parents at the same time is the Key!

-Well, this is surely not going to impact your role as a parent and the teens, as you may think, would not lose any respect for you in the process.
+Well, this is surely not going to impact your role as a parent and the teens, as you may think, would not lose any respect for you all the while.

-Rather they would be more open to you than ever before if you know when to step into the role of a parent and when to be their friend.
-This way you would never have to ask them, where they are going, who they are going with, etc. They will come to you themselves to tell you about everything.
+Rather they would be more open to you than ever before if you know when to step into the role of a parent and when to be their companion.
+This way you would never have to ask them, where they are going, whom they are going with, and so on.
+They will come to you themselves to tell you regarding everything.